jvidal7/aws-serverless-debugging-lab/README.md

 ### Review Stack Configuration

-1. Leave all default settings unchanged
+1. I would leave all default settings unchanged
 2. Scroll to the **Capabilities** section
 3. Check the acknowledgment box: